browserengineering/book/book/graphics.md

 [^svga]: This size, called Super Video Graphics Array (SVGA), was standardized in 1987, and probably did seem super back then.

-To keep it all organized let's put this code in a class:
+To keep it all organized, let's put this code in a class:

 ``` {.python}
 class Browser: